turingschool/front-end-curriculum/projects/module-2/refactor-tractor-choice.md

 **Note: There are two different versions of each project.
 You will be assigned the A or B version.**

 Once you have choosen either Fitlit or Whats' Cookin' and have been assigned a verion.
-You can get started with your start repo below:
+You can get started with your starter repo below:
 - [Fitlit A](https://github.com/turingschool-examples/refactor-tractor-fitlit-a)
 - [Fitlit B](https://github.com/turingschool-examples/refactor-tractor-fitlit-b)
 - [WC A](https://github.com/turingschool-examples/refactor-tractor-whats-cookin-a)